 Last July, Adobe announced that Flash, the ubiquitous, super-powered website and elearning authoring tool will be phased out by the end of 2020.
 What does this mean for you and your courses?
-Most importantly, your audiences won’t be able to see your courses.
-Popular web browsers have already discussed their plans to no longer support the Flash plugin.
+Most importantly, your audiences won’t be able to see your courses built in Flash, or even courses created in older versions of software such as Storyline.
+Popular web browsers have already begun to limit their support for the Flash plugin.
 And your mobile devices already can’t support it.

 At this point, there’s very little that Flash can do that HTML5 can’t handle.
 The number of companies that rely on Flash has steadily decreased over the last few years.
 Still, a number of holdouts remain, especially in the education and gaming space.